szczurek-lab/hyformer/README.md

 #### Data and Datasets

-For data, Jointformer assumes an `.npz` file file a `sequence` and `properties` arrays for sequences strings and their properties.
+For data, Hyformer assumes an `.npz` file file a `sequence` and `properties` arrays for sequences strings and their properties.
 Data should be preprocessed.
 ```
-# Loads custom data and finetunes jointformer
+# Loads custom data and finetunes hyformer

 trainer.train()